arlantat/teamfight-tactician/README.md

 ```

 ### Developer's Thought
-As you might have noticed, I haven't yet deployed this to a web server, but I promise it is coming real soon.
-I have been hardstuck at Master, but after developing this app, I finally reach Challenger (which is the highest rank in the game, 2 tiers above Master for those who are unaware) only with the insight from here alone.
-This reinforces my love with the game and my love with programming all the same.
-So yeah, it's comin'.
+This application is the product of my passion for programming and my love with TFT.
+I have been hardstuck at Master, but after developing this app, I finally reach Challenger (which is the highest rank in the game, 2 tiers above Master for those who are unaware).
+More functionalities coming real soon, as I continue to enjoy pro-gaming!